 Cathodic Protection System Types - Impressed Current Systems (ICCP)

-The system consists of discrete anodes connected to a DC power source, often a transformer-rectifier connected to AC power.
-In the absence of an AC supply, alternative power sources such as solar panels, water wheels, wind power or gas powered thermoelectric generators have been used successfully.
+When AC power is available, the power source consists of a transformer rectifier.
+In the absence of an AC supply, alternative power sources such as solar panels, water wheels, wind power or gas-powered thermoelectric generators are commonly used.

-Anodes for ICCP systems are available in a variety of compositions, shapes and sizes.
-Common anodes are tubular and solid rod shapes or continuous ribbons of various materials.
-These include high silicon cast iron, graphite, mixed metal oxide, platinum cladding and basic materials like steel.
+Impressed current anodes are available in a variety of metallic alloys, shapes and sizes.
+Common anodes are tubular and solid rod shapes or continuous ribbons.
+The various anode materials, include high silicon cast iron, graphite, mixed metal oxide, platinum cladding and carbon steel.

-Cathodic protection transformer-rectifier units (TRU) or rectifiers come in standard offerings proving basic transformer diode rectification, AC to DC conversion and as well custom offerings where the wave form is chopped providing high efficiency capabilities.
-A variety of additional features, including remote monitoring, remote control, digital displays, integral GPS synchronous current interrupters and various type of electrical enclosures to house the components based on the environment to be located.
-The output DC negative terminal can range from one to many and are connected to the structure to be protected by the cathodic protection system.
-The pipeline rectifier DC positive output terminals can also consist of one or multiple dependant on the design requirements and are connected the anodes.
-The AC power cable is connected to the pipeline rectifier input power feed terminals.
+Cathodic protection rectifiers vary from basic transformer diode rectification providing AC to DC conversion or custom offerings where the wave form is chopped providing high efficiency capabilities.
+A variety of additional features include remote monitoring, remote control, digital displays, integral GPS synchronous current interrupters, and various electrical enclosure types to house the components based on the environment to be located.

 Cars and Cathodic Protection